About Termites and White Ants

 Termite damage is often not immediately evident as termites feed by excavating galleries inside the timber, often leaving a paper thin layer of timber held together by paint or varnish.
 The timber will often have a rippled appearance.

 Flying termites swarm in order to find a mate and establish new colonies, and this is often a warning sign that you may have a termite nest nearby.
 Flying or reproductive termites will swarm over a brief period, usually from late October through the summer months.
 These termites have two pairs of wings, which they shed once their flight is over.
+Termite flights are currently being reported in all areas of Melbourne.

 Flying termite information